SteeltoeOSS/Documentation/api/v3/stream/data-flow-stream.md

 This example assumes Spring Cloud Data Flow and Skipper servers are running in your Cloud Foundry environment.

-You can register the `HttpSource` source application.
+In addition to the samples, register the pre-packaged `HttpSource` source application.
 To do so:

 1. From the Applications view, select **ADD APPLICATION(S)**.
    This shows a view that lets you register applications.